Double consciousness

-Double consciousness is the internal conflict experienced by subordinated or colonized groups in an oppressive society.
+Double consciousness is the dual self-perception experienced by subordinated or colonized groups in an oppressive society.
 The term and the idea were first published in W. E. B. Du Bois's autoethnographic work, The Souls of Black Folk in 1903, in which he described the African American experience of double consciousness, including his own.

 Originally, double consciousness was specifically the psychological challenge African Americans experienced of "always looking at one's self through the eyes" of a racist white society and "measuring oneself by the means of a nation that looked back in contempt".
 The term also referred to Du Bois's experiences of reconciling his African heritage with an upbringing in a European-dominated society.

-The idea of double consciousness is important because it illuminates the experiences of black people living in post-slavery America, and also because it sets a framework for understanding the position of oppressed people in an oppressive world.
-As a result, it became used to explain the dynamics of gender, colonialism, xenophobia and more alongside race.
-This theory laid a strong foundation for other critical theorists to expand upon.

 Origin

 The term was introduced by Ralph Waldo Emerson in his 1842 essay "The Transcendentalist".

 Du Bois first used the term in an article titled "Strivings of the Negro People", published in the August 1897 issue of the Atlantic Monthly.
 It was later republished and slightly edited under the title "Of Our Spiritual Strivings" in his book, The Souls of Black Folk.
 Du Bois describes double consciousness as follows: